A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Conclusions, and Comparison of LPRS Techniques

-As we have shown in this article, when implemented this method described here will improve measurements of dark energy from type~Ia supernovae, using upcoming surveys such as the first 3 years of observations at the Vera Rubin Observatory, by approximately a factor of $5.26$ for the standard dark energy ``figure of merit'' $\mathcal{F}_{\rm DE}$ (which is based on the expected uncertainties on measurements of the dark energy equation of state parameters $w_0$ and $w_a$).
-The LPRS technique that is described in this article, when compared with the technique described in the first article of this pair, would provide a far greater improvement in the measurements of these dark energy parameters, due to the fact that the resulting LPRS would be over a factor of $10^3$ brighter than the LPRS described in the first article of this pair, thus in effect removing limitations from observed LPRS photon statistics.
+As we have shown in this paper, when implemented this method described here will improve measurements of dark energy from type~Ia supernovae, using upcoming surveys such as the first 3 years of observations at the Vera C.~Rubin Observatory, by approximately a factor of $5.26$ for the standard dark energy ``figure of merit'' $\mathcal{F}_{\rm DE}$ (which is based on the expected uncertainties on measurements of the dark energy equation of state parameters $w_0$ and $w_a$).
+The LPRS technique that is described in this paper, when compared with the technique described in \citetalias{Alb20a}, would provide a far greater improvement in the measurements of these dark energy parameters, due to the fact that the resulting LPRS would be over a factor of $10^3$ brighter than the LPRS described in \citetalias{Alb20a}, thus in effect removing limitations from observed LPRS photon statistics.
 (And also, we note, could be continuously dimmed down across that full range of brightness, for use in testing of the linearity of the relative photometry.)
-Additionally, the two-laser LPRS described in this article would be far less challenging and expensive to construct than the one-laser LPRS that is described in the first article of this pair, due to the much lower required optical output power of the two lasers, when compared with the output power required of the single-laser LPRS.
-Thus, we prefer and recommend the development and testing of the two-laser LPRS that is described in this article.
+Additionally, the two-laser LPRS described in this paper would be far less challenging and expensive to construct than the one-laser LPRS that is described in \citetalias{Alb20a}, due to the much lower required \mbox{optical} output power of the two lasers, when compared with the output power required of the single-laser LPRS.
+Thus, we prefer and recommend the development and testing of the two-laser LPRS that is described in this paper.
 (We must also note that if time and cost were no issue, one would, of course, prefer the development and testing of both options, especially since the one-laser LPRS does have an interesting comparative advantage of not requiring polarization filters to be installed in the telescope camera.
 However, given the choice, the two-laser LPRS would be, by far, the simpler and more effective option of the two.)